GRAINS-Corn climbs on global supply fears; wheat down on profit-taking

 Argentina's grains export chamber said the failure to reach an agreement would 'severely harm' exporters in the world's top shipper of soy products and no. 2 supplier of corn.

-Wheat futures fell on profit-taking after the CBOT May contract WK2 hit a three-week high in early moves, but worries about the crisis in Ukraine, along with drought in the U.S. Plains winter wheat belt, underpinned prices.
+Wheat futures fell on profit-taking, turning lower after the CBOT May contract WK2 hit a three-week high in early moves.
+But worries about the crisis in Ukraine, along with drought in the U.S. Plains winter wheat belt, underpinned prices.

 The war between Russia and Ukraine, both major producers and exporters of grains, rages on, bolstering global cereal prices.